 Upon his graduation he 1889, he married Lena Montgomery on the 24th of July, in Chatham.
 Her parents, Samuel Montgomery and the former Anna Eliza Porter were farmers.
 Mrs. McRitchie was born on the May 14, 1863 in Dover Twp (Kent County).
 She was the 5th of 7 children.
 Her siblings were; Joseph, James, Annie, Mary, Isaac and Samuel.

 By 1890 Dr. and Mrs McRitchie had moved to McKay’s Corners in Harwich Twp.
 Dr. and Mrs. McRitchie had one daughter, Gladys Lillian May McRitchie who was born on the 21st of March 1895 in Howard Twp (Kent County).
 In this era, it was difficult to make house calls with a horse and buggy (or cutter in the winter) because of the primitive roads.
-Dr. McRitchie kept four healthy horses to ensure that he would be available to his patients.
+Dr. McRitchie kept four healthy horses to ensure that he would always be available to his patients.
 Dr. McRitchie, appears in the Ontario Business Directory of 1892-1893 as practicing medicine in Harwich Twp (McKays Corners).

 Dr. McRitchie moved his practice back to Chatham in 1910.
 He built his home/office at 234 Wellington Street West.
 Mrs. Lena McRitchie died on the 28th of May, 1916 at their residence on Wellington Street.
 She was buried in the Mausoleum at Maple Leaf Cemetery in Chatham.